Thursday, June 11, 2020

 What a strange book.
 Starts out comfortably like a 20th century British novel, a mundane one at that, and then how it turns and twists and swallows itself whole!

 The protagonist, Christopher Banks, is an English detective between the wars – that time when the world was a happy two-dimensional place for the masters of the universe.
 He has a tragic back story – Banks lost his parents when he was ten and in Shanghai, and came to England as an orphan.
-He has done well for himself since then and achieved some renown, but is a bit of an orphan always, a recluse looking in.
+He has done well for himself since then and achieved some renown, but is a bit of an orphan always, a recluse looking in, from the outside.
 In the course of a few tame adventures in England, he meets a young woman, Sarah.
 There seems to be a connection, but the attraction is apparently not compelling enough for consummation of any kind.

 A word here about the style of storytelling – it is siege fashion and narrator centric.
 The book itself is a set of first-person narratives that move in time and space (1931 London, to 1920 Shanghai for example); each of these narratives goes back and forth in time as the protagonist reminisces, recounts, goes forward and backward until he comes back to his starting point before taking a final baby-step forward.
 The style makes the novel incredibly atmospheric - in the sense of conveying the fug in which our thoughts flow.